dsy17/dsy17/README.md

 # Hi, I’m Daisy.

 ### About me:
-I'm a CompSci graduate who enjoys video games and codes things ✿ʕ •ᴥ•ʔ
+I'm a CompSci graduate who enjoys video games and coding things ✿ʕ •ᴥ•ʔ

 ### Currently using:
 - JavaScript/React